 My Story

-As I captured the connections between people and saw how they reacted, it dawned on me.
-There was something more to a photograph than its elements.
 A furrowed brow as a toddler challenged new things – represented a priceless inquisitiveness to mum.
 The way he reached out to touch her lightly with his fingertips – that simple act had more significance than a passer by would ever know.

 About Me